JetBrains/teamcity-documentation/topics/agent-docker-images.md

 * Pull a required JetBrains "TeamCity Agent" Docker image.
 You can choose between a "minimal" (the basic agent image without any 3rd-party tools) and regular/full (bundled with multiple tools such as Git and .NET Runtime) Docker images.

-* Execute the `docker run` command to start a container with a TeamCity agent running within.
+* Execute the `docker run ...` command to start a container with a TeamCity agent running within.

+    ```Shell
+    docker run -e SERVER_URL="<url to TeamCity server>"  \
+        -v <path to agent config folder>:/data/teamcity_agent/conf  \
+        jetbrains/teamcity-agent
+    ```

 > You can also start a TeamCity server inside a container.
 See instructions on this page for more information: [jetbrains/teamcity-server](https://hub.docker.com/r/jetbrains/teamcity-server).
 >
 {type="tip"}

-> Since not every 3rd-party tool vendor provides binaries for ARM processors, images for ARM devices have fewer installed components (when compared to images for the AMD x64 architecture).
-For instance, ARM-based images do not include Perforce CLI (p4).
+> Since 3rd-party tool vendors may not provide binaries for every OS/architecture, some images may include fewer installed components compared to the others.
+For instance, ARM-based images do not include Perforce CLI (p4) and Windows images ship without Mercurial.
 >
 {type="note"}